FamilySearch/GEDCOM/specification/gedcom-1-hierarchical-container-format.md

 The schema's substructures are tag definitions.

 A tag definition is a structure with tag `TAG`.
-Its payload is an extension tag, a space, and a URI and defines that extension tag to be an abbreviation for that URI within the current document.
+Its payload is an [Tag Definition], which includes both an extension tag and a URI, and defines that extension tag to be an abbreviation for that URI within the current document.

 :::example